SarahMason2015/Billionaires/README.md

 ## Analysis Phase
 We broke down the data and pre-processed for machine learning using the following methods:
 * All of the different locations in the "location.citizenshp" columns were retained to assist in creating a heatmap of billionaires accross the globe
-* The null values in the "location.region" column were identified and removed since this was also the title row
+* Null values in the "location.region" column were identified and removed since this was also the title row
-* The industries that produced the world's super-rich were condensed into more generalized categories for better comprehension
+* The industries that produced the world's super-rich were condensed into more generalized categories for better comprehension and machince learning
+* The "wealth.how.inherited" column was condensed from six possible variables to just two

 # Link to Google Slides Presentation
 https://docs.google.com/presentation/d/1h-Ca8qJQ0kc-vKjcii2cRtlcarzMyKrszOJvwMABFSE/edit?usp=sharing